Building and maintaining a System of Intracellular Compartments

 \end{enumerate}

-The above two schemes can be extended to multiple cisterna via adding intercisternal times $T_{ij}$ between cisterna $i$ and $j$.
-This along with N-event master equation, Eq.\eqref{eq:Master_final_sup} can be used to compute stochastic trajectories and stability phase diagram for two (or multiple) cisternae system, Fig.\ref{fig:2cist_Master_sim}.
+The above two schemes can be extended to multiple cisternae via adding intercisternal times $T_{ij}$ between cisterna $i$ and $j$.
+This along with $n$-enzyme master equation Eq.\,\eqref{eq:Master_final_sup} can be used to compute the stochastic trajectories and the phase diagram for two (or multiple) cisternae system, Fig.\,\ref{fig:2cist_Master_sim}.
 Since the stability of the solutions is difficult to assert for the stochastic case, we use a simple criteria: if $M<M^{high}_{th} = 300$, it is a stable phase (vesicle if $M\leq1$), and unbounded phase otherwise.